Avoid the Overused “I Hope This Email Finds You Well” With These 8 Alternatives

 Macy

-3. “I hope you’re having a good week.”
+4. “I hope you’re having a good week”

 Although the “hope” in this line does recall the “I hope this email finds you well” cliché, this alternative adds a more personalized feel to your email correspondence.
-While you can discuss the reason you reached out later in the email, make sure you leave enough room for a transition.
+While you can (and should!) discuss the reason you reached out later in the email, make sure you leave enough room for a transition.
 It’d be quite a scare to get well wishes and then hear about a company failure.

 Good morning Ella,

 I hope you’re having a good week and have fully recovered from your cold.
-Unfortunately, it seems that it’s going around again — two members of my team are out sick as well.
+Unfortunately, it seems that it’s going around again—two members of my team are out sick as well.

 Thank you,